Tillett/Game-Playing-with-Machine-Learning/README.md

 Pop the code into a folder, start up a new game and once the level starts, run the main script through Bizhawk.
 You can speed up the Emulation using the Unthrottled function in Bizhawk.
-Bizhawk may be mildly unstable on some systems
+Bizhawk may be mildly unstable on some systems.
+As of now our Genetic Algorithm converges on a solution in only 6 generations for Level "Yoshi's island 2".
+Results may vary.
-Super Mario World is currently being tested
+Super Mario World is currently being tested.

 The project is ongoing and will be used with different games in time.